 Saturday PM Forecast: Dry and mild conditions return

-After much need rain the past few days, Sunday will see lingering clouds around with mild conditions in place.
+After much needed rain the past few days, Sunday will see lingering clouds around with mild conditions in place.
 No rain is expected over the next week.

 Tonight & Tomorrow: As cloud cover lingers into the overnight hours, temperatures remain a bit mild and will dip into the upper 50s by daybreak.
 Overall, Sunday will be a comfortable and dry day.
 Sunshine should be able to break through the clouds at times and temperatures will rest in the lower 70s for the afternoon high.